Dispersion Loss Counteracts Embedding Condensation and Improves Generalization in Small Language Models: Experimental Settings

-\texttt{PIQA}\\The PIQA dataset~\cite{PIQA} (\url{https://huggingface.co/datasets/ybisk/piqa}) introduces the task of physical commonsense reasoning, a major challenge on the road to true AI-completeness, including robots that interact with the world and understand natural language.
+\texttt{PIQA}\\The PIQA benchmark~\cite{PIQA} (\url{https://huggingface.co/datasets/ybisk/piqa}) introduces the task of physical commonsense reasoning, a major challenge on the road to true AI-completeness, including robots that interact with the world and understand natural language.

-\texttt{TrustfulQA}\\The TrustfulQA dataset~\cite{TrustfulQA} (\url{https://huggingface.co/datasets/domenicrosati/TruthfulQA}) is a benchmark to measure whether a language model is truthful in generating answers to questions.
+\texttt{TruthfulQA}\\The TruthfulQA benchmark~\cite{TruthfulQA} (\url{https://huggingface.co/datasets/domenicrosati/TruthfulQA}) is a benchmark to measure whether a language model is truthful in generating answers to questions.
 The benchmark comprises 817 questions that span 38 categories, including health, law, finance and politics.